-The Easter weekend gate logs included: coordinated AWS-masked sweeps across multiple pages in rapid sequence, Tencent-class activity at higher than normal frequency, new adversary IP ranges not previously seen in the deployment, and synchronized timing patterns across different actor classes.
+The Easter weekend server access logs included: coordinated AWS-masked sweeps across multiple pages in rapid sequence, Tencent-class activity at higher than normal frequency, new adversary IP ranges not previously seen in the deployment, and synchronized timing patterns across different actor classes.

 Coordinated multi-actor activity is not the signature of automated vulnerability scanning — that produces single-actor probes with consistent tool fingerprints.
 Multi-actor coordination suggests a directed operation, where different adversary classes have been tasked with specific objectives by a coordinating authority.